A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Implementation details: Application to full-scale tractor-trailer system

 In the experiments, the lattice planner is given a desired goal state $z_G$ that can be specified by an operator or selected by an algorithm.
-The equilibrium steering angle $\alpha_G$ at the goal is constrained to zero, \textit{i.e.}, the G2T with a car-like tractor is constrained to end up in a straight vehicle configuration.
+At the goal state, the system is constrained to end up in a straight vehicle configuration where all vehicle segments are lined up, $i.e.$, the steering angle and the joint angles are constrained to zero at the goal state.
 When a desired goal state $z_G$ has been specified, the vehicle's initial state $z(0)$ is first projected down to its closest neighboring state in $\mathbb Z_d$.
-The ARA$^*$ search algorithm is initialized with heuristic inflation factor $\gamma=2$ and $\gamma$ is then iteratively decreased by 0.1 in every subsequent iteration.
+The ARA$^*$ search algorithm is initialized with heuristic inflation factor $\gamma=2$ and then iteratively decreased by 0.1 in every subsequent iteration.
 If $\gamma$ reaches 1 or if a specified maximum allowed planning time is reached and a motion plan with a proven $\gamma$-suboptimality cost has been found, portions of the resulting motion plan are iteratively sent to the path-following controller for path execution.